Earl of Hereford: History

 Roger died in prison in 1087, leaving two sons Reynold and Roger.
 Neither inherited the earldom, though they later fought successfully for King Henry I. After 1135, in the absence of an earl, King Stephen granted the earldom to Robert de Beaumont, Earl of Leicester and grandson of the previous earl, Roger.
 As part of this grant, Robert was instructed to use the city and castle of Hereford as another stronghold in the Midlands region.
 In 1141, the Empress Maud granted the earldom to Miles FitzWalter, hereditary High Sheriff of Gloucestershire, for his faithful service during her claim to the crown.
 He rebuilt Gloucester Castle, while Empress Maud lived at his expense in England.
 She granted him Abergavenny Castle as well in 1142.

 In 1143, Miles FitzWalter demanded large sums from the Church while desperately short of money to pay his troops.
 The Bishop of Hereford resisted Miles' demands, so when Miles invaded church lands he was excommunicated.
 Miles died in a hunting accident at Christmas, leaving his son Roger FitzMiles as the new earl.
 Roger inherited his father's roles as High Sheriff of Gloucestershire, Castellan of Gloucester Castle, and Constable of England.
 He was troubled by his father's death as an excommunicate and continued pressing the Bishop, eventually receiving excommunication himself.

 In 1151, the devout Roger founded the Abbey of Flaxley in Gloucester and supported other monasteries.
 However, in 1155 a dispute arose with King Henry II over Gloucester Castle, which Roger surrendered along with his earldom.
 King Henry regranted the earldom to Roger, who then took monastic vows at Gloucester Abbey.

 Roger died without heirs, leaving his brother Walter of Hereford to inherit.
 But before Walter could assume his titles, he joined a rebellion against King Henry.
 As punishment, the king stripped Gloucester city and the earldom of Hereford from Walter's inheritance.
 Walter then died childless, followed by his brothers Henry and Mahel of Hereford in border conflicts and an accident respectively.
 With no male heirs, their estates passed to their three sisters: Margaret of Hereford, Bertha of Hereford and Lucy.

 The eldest sister Margeret was married to Humphrey II de Bohun.
 In recognition of this marriage, King Henry granted Humphrey the earldom of Hereford.
 He also inherited two-thirds of the family estates and the prestigious hereditary office of Constable of England.
 Humphrey held the high position of Lord High Steward, above the Lord Chancellor.

 Upon Humphrey's death in 1165, their son Humphrey III de Bohun succeeded him.
 Before 1172, he successfully claimed the title of Constable of England from the Gloucester family, consolidating his inherited powers.
-Between 1171-1175, Humphrey married Margaret of Huntingdon, widow of Conan IV, Duke of Brittany and granddaughter of King David I of Scotland.
+Between 1171 and 1175, Humphrey married Margaret of Huntingdon, widow of Conan IV, Duke of Brittany and granddaughter of King David I of Scotland.